ttpham0111/cmpe202-batman/MINUTES_OF_MEETING.md

 **What are the current blockers/challenges the team is facing?**
 * Integrate the work done by individuals.
 * Creating keypad or code-pad for the game-user
+* How to set up layers and tiles of the map in PhaserJS